 - Color: Since FRP pultrusion components are manufactured together in the pultrusion process and heated over 400 degrees in a steel die as it moves forward on the line, a perfect finished product will color is manufactured.
 Conversely, using wood, steel, or aluminum, a combination of paints, stains, and coatings must be used and will require periodic re-application.
 With FRP, you can produce the product in any color.

 - Thermal Properties: FRP is an excellent insulator with low thermal conductivity.
 Unlike metals, such as steel and aluminum, which conduct heat, fiberglass products maintain a constant temperature and are always cool to the touch.
 Thermal conductivity is 4 BTU in. / (hr ft2°F) and the coefficient of expansion is 7-8 (in. /in. / °F) 10-6.
-Fiber reinforced plastics resistance to heat and corrosion makes it successful even in humid, swampy conditions.
+Fiber-reinforced plastics’ resistance to heat and corrosion makes them successful even in humid, swampy conditions.
 Pultruded FRP is also fire resistant.

 - Electrical Conductivity: Fiberglass is non-conductive and has a high dielectric capability while many metals, like steel and aluminum, conduct electricity and must be grounded.
 Even timber can be conductive when wet.

 - Fiberglass: Mechanical Properties — Tensile Modulus – ASTM D-638 (PSI) 2.5×106